-The School Board shall be guided by written policies that are readily accessible to the Board, division employees, students, parents, and citizens.
+The School Board is guided by written policies that are readily accessible to the Board, division employees, students, parents, and citizens.
 All division policies will be reviewed at least every five years and revised as needed.

-A current copy of division policies will be posted on the division's website.
-The school board will ensure that printed copies of the policies are available as needed to citizens who do not have online access.
-The superintendent shall ensure that an annual announcement is made in each division at the beginning of the school year and, for parents of students who enroll later in the academic year, at the time of enrollment, advising the public regarding the availability of the policies.
+A current copy of all division policies and regulations approved by the School Board are posted on the division's website and are available to employees and the public.
+Printed copies of the policies and regulations are available as needed to citizens who do not have online access.
+The superintendent shall ensure that an annual announcement is made at the beginning of the school year and, for parents of students who enroll later in the academic year, at the time of enrollment, advising the public regarding the availability of the policies and regulations.